ResilientEcosystem/blog/_posts/2022-9-28-StartYourApplication.md

 ### Build the Client
-Nexres provides a basic client **ResDBUserClient** to help developers send out messages to the server nodes.
+NexRes provides a basic client **ResDBUserClient** to help developers send out messages to the server nodes.
 Now we create our own client class **ResDBKVClient** and implement the two interfaces we defined before.
 ```
 #include "client/resdb_user_client.h"